Elements of Effective Communication (C132)

 Why other options are wrong

-B. The physical environment of the communication
+B. The purpose of communication is to make decisions.

 -